johnschoeman/sprinkles-of-functional-programming/deck.md

 ### Ask
 how you expect requirements
-will change before beginning a task.
+will change before beginning a task

 ---